Blair Morgan: Spine injury

 On September 21, 2008, Morgan suffered a fall from his motorcycle during a practice session at the Montreal Supercross.
 The fall crushed his L4 and L5 vertebrae and severed his spine at the T4 vertebra, paralyzing him from the upper back down.
 The Canadian Motocross des Nations Team dedicated the year's MXDN race to Morgan.

 After the initial treatment at a hospital in Montreal, he started rehab in Saskatoon two weeks later.
 He was interviewed on his rehabilitation in November 2008, where he said, "Hopefully in 10 years I'll be out of that chair -- or sooner, that would be nice."

 Return to racing

-In January 27, 2018, Morgan returned to competitive racing at the inaugural Adaptive Snow BikeCross event during Winter X Games XXII.
+On January 27, 2018, Morgan returned to competitive racing at the inaugural Adaptive Snow BikeCross event during Winter X Games XXII.

 He again participated in the 2019 X Games Para Snow BikeCross event, now formalized.
 He was in medal contention until the first minute, when he hit an obstacle, and never retained the lead.